ChanthMiao/ghc-wiki-mirror/Sharing-Closure-Environments-in-STG.md

 ```
 data GenStgRhs pass = StgRhsEnv [Id] | ...
 ```
-Unlike function applications which accept variable and literal arguments, environments will only every refer to variables since they are there only for free variables.
+Unlike function applications which accept variable and literal arguments, environments will only every refer to variables since they are there only for free variables. `StgRhsEnv`s have runtime representation `BoxedRep Unlifted` and its fields are free to have any monomorphic representation.

 `caseenv` is an extension to `GenStgExpr`:
 ```
 data GenStgExpr pass = StgCaseEnv Id [Id] (GenStgExpr pass) | ...
 ```
-The first argument of the constructor is the heap-bound environment that is being opened up; it will always be a variable.
+The first argument of the constructor is the heap-bound environment that is being opened up; it will always be a variable of boxed, unlifted runtime representation.
 The second and third arguments operate like an alternative: the second is the list of variables to be bound in the third expression.

+#### Alternative design without `StgCaseEnv`

+SG wondered why we need `StgCaseEnv` when its semantics is identical to a regular `StgCase` on a record of boxed, unlifted representation.
+Why not reuse `StgCase`?
+Well, then we'd have to extend `type StgAlt = (AltCon, [Id], StgExpr)` with a new case for `CaseEnv`s, because closure envs don't have a DataCon we can reference in `AltCon`.
+So either we'd have to make `StgAlt` a sum type or add a new alternative to `AltCon`, which is also used in `Core`, where it'd be very weird having to consider closure envs.
+Maybe `data StgAltCon = Plain AltCon | CloEnv`?
+Still a bit weird.
+Ultimately, it may be simpler to stick to extending STG expression syntax.

 ## Analyses